robric/wiki-contrail-controller/Baremetal-Support.md

                         # Vendor name for TOR Switch.
                         'tor_vendor_name':'Juniper',

+                        # IP of the TOR agent where redundant TOR Agent will
+                        # run.
+Required only in HA setups.
+                        'standby_tor_agent_ip':'<ip address>',

+                        # tor_id of the same TOR on the redundant node.
+                        # Required only in HA setups.
+                        'standby_tor_agent_tor_id':'<tor id>',

+                        # Port number used for OVS by the redundant TOR agent.
+                        # Required only in HA setups.
+                        'standby_tor_agent_tor_ovs_port':'<ovs port>',

-                        # location of CA certificate (for pssl); this is the cert
+                        # Location of CA certificate (for pssl); this is the cert
                         # with which TOR side certificates are signed.
+Required
+                        # only in case of pssl protocol
                         'ca_cert_file':'/root/cacert.pem',

                 }]
         }
     `
-Use the tasks add_tsn and add_tor_agent to provision the TSN and TOR Agents.
+Use the fab tasks add_tsn and add_tor_agent to provision the TSN and TOR Agents.
+Another fab task, setup_haproxy_config, can be used to provision HA Proxy.
+Note that fab setup_all would provision appropriately when run with the updated testbed.

 ## Prior Configuration required on QFX5100